PagesjaunesMobile/fbinfer-ios-bitrise/README.md

         - infer_configuration: configurationName
         - infer_sdk: sdkName
         - infer_custom_config_path: If you want to append some custom param to Infer
-        - infer_debug_mode: Set it to true or false in order to use it
+        - infer_debug_mode: Set it to true if you want to see what command are send to the system
 ```

 For an app that works with a target :